CLARIAH/clariah-plus/technical-committee/presentations/distribution-deployment-presentation.md

     * Version control platform for services/tools
     * Monitoring Solutions for services, usage and operations
     * Continuous Integration/Deployment
-    * Research data (results) store
+    * Research data store (storing results)
-    * Computational resources for test drives and limited deployments.
+    * Computational resources for test drives and limited deployments
+    * Support tools (wiki, servicedesk, maintenance tools) to support the end-users and IT-staff

 ## Gaps and Challenges